Refugee Support - Mercy Connect

 Mentor Refugee Students

-We are seeking volunteers to mentor refugee students in primary and secondary schools in the South, South Western and Western areas of Sydney.
+We are seeking volunteers to mentor refugee students in primary and secondary schools in 2017.
 Volunteers commit to at least half a day per week for one school year.

 Experience working in a school setting is an advantage and ex primary and secondary school teachers are encouraged to apply.